-New classes of biological pesticides (containing bacteria, fungi, and viruses) as well as chemical pesticides (e.g., pyrethroids and neonicotinoids) are increasingly replacing pesticides that are known to be toxic for humans—for example, carbamates and organophosphates (OPs).
+New classes of biological pesticides (containing bacteria or fungi), as well as chemical pesticides such as pyrethroids and neonicotinoids, are increasingly replacing pesticides that are known to be toxic for humans—for example, carbamates and organophosphates (OPs).
 Evidence of the toxicity of these new classes of chemical pesticides, however, has been emerging.1, 2

 Four government authorities are responsible for registering pesticides in Israel: